Please ensure Javascript is enabled for purposes of website accessibility

 • The street signs have been ordered and will be installed as soon as they arrive in the next few weeks.

-• Rectangular rapid flashing beacons (RRFB’s) have been ordered for the Wilder Avenue crosswalk and will be installed as soon as they arrive, which is anticipated to be just after the first of the year.
+• Rectangular rapid flashing beacons (RRFB’s) have been ordered for the Wilder Avenue crosswalk and will be installed as soon as they arrive, which is anticipated the first week of February 2024.

-• Most of the permanent striping has now been installed and will be completed at night over the next few weeks.
+• Most of the permanent striping has now been installed and will be completed at night over the first of February 2024.

 Central Avenue north of Hillsborough Avenue

 • We received clearance from the Department of Health on September 11th for the newly installed water main from Hillsborough Avenue to Henry Avenue, and from Hanna to Paris and on Paris itself.
-We are working as quickly as possible to tie in and activate the water mains between Hanna Avenue and Paris Street so we can pave Central Avenue.
+The contractor has connected the new water mains between Hanna Avenue and Paris Street.

-• As soon as the newly cleared watermains are activated, we will continue with installing the new watermain between Henry and Paris.
+• The water main is in the FDEP clearance phase and once it is cleared and activated, the contractor will continue with installing the new watermain between Henry Avenue and Paris Street.

-• Once the newly installed watermains are tied in and activated, we will also be able to decommission the old watermain, and then remove and replace the curb inlets on the east side of Central.
-The old water main was running through these inlets, preventing us from replacing them until the new water main was put into service.
+• The contractor is awaiting FDEP clearance for the water main on the eastside of Central Avenue, once the newly installed watermains are activated, the contractor will decommission the old watermain, remove and replace the curb inlets.
+The old water main was running through these inlets, preventing the contractor from replacing them until the new water main was put into service.

 Hanna Avenue